-Achatina fulica species does not need a water dish.
-They get all water from vegetables, regular spraying, and the moist environment.
+Achatina Fulica species does not need a water dish.
+They get all water from vegetables, regular spraying, and a moist environment.

 So, there is no point in using water dishes, but if you do get one – make sure it is very shallow (a few millimeters deep).
 Giant African Land Snails have the breathing hole right under the shell.
 In deep water (when it reaches their shell) they cannot breathe.